 We appreciate your comments on expanding the discussion regarding the biases and inaccuracies associated with GPS data in Literature Review.
 In response, we have made the following revisions:

-We have added a discussion on ecological fallacy and environmental factors influencing GPS data quality in Section 2.3.1.
+We added a discussion on ecological fallacy and environmental factors influencing GPS data quality in Section 2.3.1.

-The comment regarding behavioral biases—stemming from both intrinsic factors (selectively carry/turn-on devices) and external factors (urban/rural foodscape)—prompted us to reflect on the existence of SDMB as a common challenge for any tracking studies, not just for secondary GPS data.
-So, we moved the discussion on SDMB earlier to Section 2.3.1 and expanded on this topic.
+We addressed the comment regarding behavioral biases, which stem from both intrinsic factors (selectively carry/turn-on devices) and external factors (urban/rural foodscape).
+We discussed the existence of Selective Daily Mobility Bias (SDMB) as a common challenge for any tracking studies, not just for secondary GPS data.
+We moved the discussion on SDMB earlier to Section 2.3.1 and expanded on this topic.

 We agree that the sampling biases (over-representation of smartphone users, spatial and temporal coverage), aggregation from varying quality devices and the lack of contextual information are important limitations.
 However, we believe these issues are more pronounced in secondary GPS data.
 In primary GPS studies, participants are provided with devices, instructed on how to ensure data quality, and asked to input contextual information.
 So, we added the discussions in Section 2.3.2.